mleonardallen/CarND-Vehicle-Detection/README.md

  * With StandardScaler `std_dev = True` caused the number of support vectors to increase, slowing down prediction times.
  * Using feature selection, I found that 30% of the feature still gave good accuracy while improving prediction speed.
- * I found some images in the `not-cars` images that contained partial car iamges.
+ * I found some images in the `non-vehicles` images that contained partial vehicle iamges.
 I removed those hoping to reduce the noice in the data.
  * Wrapping with a `Bagging Classifier` improved prediction time.

 After making these improvements, my prediction time reduced from around `32s` to `1.5s` per frame.